GuidoBorrelli/AdvancedAlgorithms_Uni_Project/README.md

 # Project Advanced Algorithms 2017/2018

-This is the the folder for the project of the AAPP course attended at Politecnico di Milano.
+Repo for the Advanced Algorithms and Parallel Programming course project attended at Politecnico di Milano.

 # Project specifications
 Implementation and comparison of performance to find strongly connected components within a graph